 Batman and Green Lantern

 Batman and Green Lantern are nice looking figures.
 Alas, it seems that a Robin PVC figure for this collection was not made. :( Unfortunately in the late 1980's and early 1990's Robin was out of vogue as a side-kick for Batman, who was being marketed on his own as a solo superhero.
 I thought that was unfortunate as Robin has always been my favourite superhero.
-As Robin was the leader of the Teen Titans he was still a popular character.
-It's equally as odd that a PVC figure of Starfire was made for this series without a Robin figure to match (the two characters were also dating in the comic book storyline), not to mention any of the other Teen Titans such as Cyborg or Kid Flash.
+As Robin was the leader of the Teen Titans he was still a popular character during that time despite his separation from Batman.
+It's equally as odd that a PVC figure of Robin's Teen Titans co-star Starfire was made for this series without a Robin figure to match (the two characters were dating in the Teen Titans comic books), not to mention any of the other Teen Titans such as Cyborg or Kid Flash.
 That would have been cool!
-Teen Titans were very popular at the time, so it's very bizarre to me why Robin wasn't made.
+Teen Titans were very popular at the time, so it's very bizarre to me that a Robin figure wasn't made, very, very bizarre!
 As a collector I find it extra frustrating that they made two versions of Batman and Superman but no Robin!

 Hawkman, Flash and Aquaman

 I must say, it's nice to see Hawkman included in this set as the character is often excluded from action figure collections.
 I wonder why his winged cowl was painted brown instead of orange as they already had orange paint for Aquaman?
 But I'm glad to have the figure none the less.
 In 1991 when the above Hawkman and Flash PVC figures were made along with Green Lantern (shown above next to Batman), the three characters had only been offered in action figure form on two other occasions.
 The first was as part of the very popular Kenner Super Powers series in 1982, shown above on this page, and the next was in 1990 by Toy Biz, which in my view were rather poorly made.
 The Mego toy company that had produced smaller 3 inch action figures, bendy figures, 8 inch dolls and 12 inch dolls based on DC Comics characters in the 1970s never included Hawkman, Flash or Green Lantern in their figure assortments.
-Aquaman is sculpted slightly larger than all the other PVC figures in this set including Superman.
+Mego made an 8 inch doll prototype of the Flash but retailers weren't interested, which I suspect was due to the character's costume being similar to Shazam, which Mego had already included in their DC toy lines.
+This PVC Aquaman is sculpted slightly larger than all the other PVC figures in this set including Superman.